top of page

 I didn't know so I called an ambulance.

 They took details asking if he was breathing and conscious.
-At this point he pulled himself up slightly and said 'I'm a $%^*£.'
-(I'm not going to write exactly what he said.)
+At this point he pulled himself up slightly and said a few strong words and laid back down again.

 I told the call handler he was able to speak and moved away slightly to say it may be alcohol related because of the plastic bottle near him.
 They said they would still send an ambulance.
 I waited on the road and this was when I met a series of people:

 Man and woman in van:Two people saw the man, saw me and then pulled over asked if I was OK and he was OK and if there was anything they could do.
-They went to ask him and he sat up a bit again and said 'I'm a $%^*£' They thanked me for calling an ambulance and asked if I was happy to wait with him.
+They went to ask him and he sat up a bit again and said a few more strong words and laid back down.
+They thanked me for calling an ambulance and asked if I was happy to wait with him.
 (I was)

 Person 3: Have you called an ambulance?
 I explained that I had and the fact that I didn't know what had happened to him - it could be alcohol related, it could be a mental health issue.
 He agreed strongly saying 'we must never judge people.' and off he went.